ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_security_policy/guide.en-gb.md

 To make this change, enter the information listed in the table below:

-- **Complexity requirements**: Allows user to set rules regarding the complexity of passwords:<br> \- not contain all or part of the user’s account name<br> \- be at least 6 characters long<br> \- contain uppercase and lowercase letters, non-alphabetic characters (! or $ for example), and numbers
+- **Complexity requirements**: Allows user to set rules regarding the complexity of passwords:<br> \- not contain all or part of the user’s account name<br> \- be at least 6 characters long<br> \- contain uppercase and lowercase letters, non-alphabetic characters (! or $ for example), and numbers.
 - **Prevent password change**: Allows to enforce a minimum lifetime for your Exchange accounts’ passwords.
 This means that users will have to wait a certain number of days before they can change their passwords.
 - **Maximum password duration**: Allows to enforce a maximum lifetime for your Exchange accounts’ passwords.
 This means that users will be forced to change their passwords once this time limit is reached.
 - **Keep password history**: This field will only appear if a maximum lifetime has been set.
 Specify whether previous passwords can be reused again, and if so, for how long.